Richard Henry Lee: Personal life and family

 Lee's mother Hannah Harrison Ludwell died in 1750.
 On December 5, 1757, he married Anne Aylett, daughter of William Aylett.
 Anne died on December 12, 1768.
 The couple had six children, four of whom survived infancy, including Thomas Jesse Lee and Ludwell Lee.
 Lee remarried in June or July 1769 to Anne (Gaskins) Pinckard.
 The couple had seven children, five of whom survived infancy.

 Lee honored his brother, Francis Lightfoot Lee (another signer of the Articles of Confederation and the Declaration of Independence), by naming one of his sons after him.

 Death and legacy

 Lee died on June 19, 1794, at the age of 62.
 Schools in Rossmoor, California, and Glen Burnie, Maryland, are named after him, and Richard Henry Lee School in Chicago is named in his honor.
 The World War II Liberty Ship was named in his honor.
 The Chantilly Archaeological Site was listed on the National Register of Historic Places in 1971.

-He is portrayed in Sherman Edwards' 1969 musical 1776.
+Lee is portrayed in Sherman Edwards' 1969 musical 1776 by actor Ron Holgate, who won a Tony Award for his performance.

+Ron Holgate reprised his role as Richard Henry Lee in the film version of 1776, which was released in 1972.